brianwu568/brianwu568/README.md

 ### Hi there, I'm Brian!

 - 🏫 I'm a student at Stanford CS, and my research interests lie in AI (Computer Vision/Reinforcement Learning), Autonomous Systems, Robotics, and all things Space.
-- 🤖 I’m currently an entrepreneur working on deploying autonomous robots in a wide variety of off-road settings - both on Earth and in Space.
+- 🤖 When I'm not in school, my main projects are all about deploying autonomous robots in a wide variety of off-road settings - both on Earth and in Space.
 - 😎 Talk to me about alpine skiing, commercial aviation, my writings, basketball/squash, and traveling!
 - 📫 You can reach me at brianwu@cs.stanford.edu, or you can [connect with me on LinkedIn](https://www.linkedin.com/in/BrianWu568/).